stoplightio/vscode-spectral/CONTRIBUTING.md

 I couldn't figure out how to get the rulesets to properly load but webpack "everything else."
 I'd love a PR if someone is better at webpack than I am.

 In the meantime, we use webpack to do some tree-shaking and analyze what actually gets used.
-The results get processed into some files dumped in the artifacts folder at package time, and we can use those to modify the `.vscodeignore` file.
+The results get processed into some files dumped in the artifacts folder at package time, and those are used to dynamically generate the proper `.vscodeignore` file.